Brutal Facts – No Need to Ask

 Wed 6th May 2026

-Over the last 21 years we have been through unprecedented financial turmoil: a financial crash in in 2008-9 and a global pandemic in 2020-21.
-Over the same time, UK trusts have tripled their grantmaking.
+Over the last 21 years we have been through unprecedented financial turmoil: a financial crash in 2008-9 and a global pandemic in 2020-21.
+Over the same time, UK trusts have tripled their grant-making.
 What’s going on and why?

 Reflections and Projections on UK Trusts’ Philanthropy, 2004-2024

-5. The ‘FTL Fishtank’, a dataset of 100 UK foundations with analysis going back
+The ‘FTL Fishtank,’ a dataset of 100 UK foundations with analysis going back to 2004.